-Suzanne L. Bevan1, Adrian J. Luckman1, Douglas I. Benn2, Tom Cowton2, and Joe Todd2 1Swansea University, Singleton Park, Swansea SA2 8PP 2University of St Andrews, College Gate, St Andrews KY16 9AJ Correspondence: S. L. Bevan (s.l.bevan@swansea.ac.uk)
+Suzanne L. Bevan, Adrian J. Luckman, Douglas I. Benn, Tom Cowton, and Joe Todd

+Swansea University, Singleton Park, Swansea SA2 8PP, UK University of St Andrews, College Gate, St Andrews KY16 9AJ, UK

+Correspondence: Suzanne L. Bevan (s.l.bevan@swansea.ac.uk)

+Received: 27 November 2018 - Discussion started: 2 January 2019 Revised: 24 July 2019 - Accepted: 29 July 2019 - Published: 5 September 2019

 Abstract.
-By the end of 2018 Kangerdluqssuaq Glacier in southeast Greenland had retreated further inland than at any time in the past 80 years and its terminus was approaching a region of retrograde bedslope from where further rapid retreat would have been inevitable.
+By the end of 2018 Kangerlussuag Glacier in southeast Greenland had retreated further inland than at any time in the past 80 years and its terminus was approaching a region of retrograde bed slope from where further rapid retreat would have been inevitable.
 Here we show that the retreat occurred because the glacier failed to advance during the winters of 2016/17 and 2017/18 owing to a weakened proglacial mélange.
-This mixture of sea ice and icebergs is normally rigid enough to inhibit

-- 5 calving in winter but for two consecutive years it repeatedly collapsed allowing Kangerdlugssuaq Glacier to continue to calve all year round.
-The mélange break-ups followed the establishment of anomalously warm surface water on the continental shelf during 2016 which likely penetrated the fjord.
-As calving continued uninterrupted from summer 2016 to the end of 2018 the glacier accelerated by 35% and thinned by 35 m.
-These observations demonstrate the importance of near-surface ocean temperatures on tidewater glacier stability, and show that it is not only deep-ocean warming that can lead to glacier retreat. - 10 During winter 2019 a persistent mélange reformed and the glacier readvanced by 3.5 km.
+This mixture of sea ice and icebergs is normally rigid enough to inhibit calving in winter, but for 2 consecutive years it repeatedly collapsed, allowing Kangerlussuag Glacier to continue to calve all year round.
+The mélange break-ups followed the establishment of anomalously warm surface water on the continental shelf during 2016, which likely penetrated the fjord.
+As calving continued uninterrupted from summer 2016 to the end of 2018 the glacier accelerated by 35 % and thinned by 35 m.
+These observations demonstrate the importance of near-surface ocean temperatures in tidewater glacier stability and show that it is not only deep-ocean warming that can lead to glacier retreat.
+During winter 2019 a persistent mélange reformed and the glacier readvanced by 3.5 km.